sccmentor/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-email-notifications.md

     - **Include device information** - Includes the device name in the email alert body.

         >[!NOTE]
-        > This information might be processed by recipient mail servers that ar not in the geographic location you have selected for your Defender for Endpoint data.
+        > This information might be processed by recipient mail servers that are not in the geographic location you have selected for your Defender for Endpoint data.

     - **Devices** - Choose whether to notify recipients for alerts on all devices (Global administrator role only) or on selected device groups.
 For more information, see [Create and manage device groups](machine-groups.md).
     - **Alert severity** - Choose the alert severity level.